Michael Strunk's Website

 Surveys the traditional music cultures of Asia, Africa, Europe, Native America and Latin America.
 Emphasis is on the evolution and performance practices of musical styles and the relationship between a culture's music and its religious, political, and social structure.

-Section 87848 begins on January 26th and is CLOSED FOR ENROLLMENT
+Section 90677 begins on March 23rd and is OPEN FOR ENROLLMENT!

 Use WebAdvisor for all course enrollments.